Marianne Díaz Hernández

-Marianne is a #KeepItOn Fellow at Access Now.
+Marianne is the #WhyID Campaigner at Access Now.
 Marianne is a Venezuelan lawyer, digital rights activist, and fiction writer, currently based in Santiago, Chile.
 Her work focuses mainly on issues regarding online freedom of speech, privacy, web filtering, internet infrastructure and digital security.
 She founded the digital rights NGO Acceso Libre, a volunteer-based organization that documents threats to human rights in the online environment in Venezuela.
 Before joining Access Now, Marianne worked as a public policy analyst for the Latin American NGO Derechos Digitales.
 She's volunteered for Global Voices, particularly for the Advox project, since 2010.
 She has also published several fiction books, and co-founded the small press Casajena Editoras.
 In 2019, she was recognized with the "Human Rights Hero" award, granted by Access Now, for her "research and leading advocacy efforts against invasive measures taken by the Maduro government in Venezuela.
-She's currently working towards a Master’s Degree in Narrative Writing at Alberto Hurtado University.
+In 2022, she was selected as one of the Global Leaders of Digital Human Rights by the Ouano Foundation.